pksilen/memory-cache-node/README.md

   removeItem(itemKey: K): void;
   exportItemsToJson(): string;

-  // Use below two functions only with JSON output from exportItemsToJson method importPermanentItemsFrom(json: string): void; // Can throw if JSON is invalid importExpiringItemsFrom(json: string, timeToLiveInSecs: number): void; // Can throw if JSON is invalid
+  // Use below function only with JSON output from exportItemsToJson method importItemsFrom(json: string): void; // Can throw if JSON is invalid

   clear(): void;
   destroy(): void;